 Fisheries Division Library

-- Hosted by The University of Michigan's Humanities Text Initiative, this searchable database contains our Fisheries Division Research, Technical, and Special/Management reports through 2005.
+- Searchable Database Hosted by The University of Michigan's Humanities Text Initiative, this searchable database contains our Research, Technical and Special/Management reports through 2005.
 See below for complete lists of all reports, including those published after 2005.
 Many are available as full text documents.

 - Lists of Publications

 Fisheries Division staff work to provide information gleaned from research, field work and data collection.
 Since 1930 the division has published various report series and made them available to colleagues and the public.
 Many are now available as full text documents.